jdc-cunningham/modular-pi-cam/cameras/pi-zero/large-display/software/README.md

 The microphone is also currently hardcoded/assumed so check the name that your device appears as with `test-usb-mic-recording.py` and put that in or the first non-default option is assumed

+#### Mic dislcaimer:

+The USB mic in my case would turn the pi zero 2 off when plugging it in... so the mic should be plugged in BEFORE starting the pi

 ### Battery profiling

 `*/5 * * * * /usr/bin/python /home/pi/modular-pi-cam/cameras/pi-zero/large-display/software/cron_battery_ticker.py >> /home/pi/cron-battery-ticker.log 2>&1`